jelloslinger/aiodownload/README.rst

     - relative path and filename are a transformation of the url path segments (the last segment being the filename)

 Customizable Strategies
     - Want *aiodownload* to behave differently?
 Configure the underlying classes to create your own strategies.
-Please see :ref:`Usage Guide` for more information.

 Installation
 ------------